It wouldn’t make sense to risk your entire tank on a cheap heater, right?

 - 300 Watt – up to 75 gallon tank

-- Low profile design: The NeoTherm is the only heater out there that isn’t a complete eye sore.
-The sleek black casing is strong, shatterproof, and significantly smaller than other heaters.
+- Low profile design: The sleek black casing is strong, shatterproof, and significantly smaller than other heaters.
 I keep my NeoTherm in the back chamber of my Nuvo Fusion, but even if I had to put it directly into the tank it wouldn’t look bad at all.

 - Simplicity: This heater is easier to set and read than any other unit on the market.
-When it comes to heaters, complications are your worst enemy.
-You don’t want any room for error.
 The NeoTherm features a simple dial that is easy to set and a subtle green light to let you know when it achieves the desired temperature.

-- Overall quality: The second you pull the NeoTherm out of the box, you will see what I am talking about.
-It has an overall solid feel and all of the features, such as the dial, are built extremely well.
+- Overall quality: It has an overall solid feel and all of the features, such as the dial, are built extremely well.
 This heater is definitely made to last.

-- The only (somewhat?) con of the Cobalt Aquatics Neotherm is that it is only adjustable in 2° increments.
-If you your tank an exact temperature, this may be a problem.
-Otherwise there is not much wrong with the NeoTherm.
+- The Cobalt Aquatics Neotherm is only adjustable in 2° increments.
+If your tank requires an exact temperature, this may be a problem.
+Otherwise, the NeoTherm is close to perfect!

 2. Aqueon Pro